smherdgn/react-in-app-monitor/README.md

 This workflow keeps the monitoring code isolated so you can update it independently of your host applications.

+If you prefer the original approach of manually copying the source files into your project, that method still works as described in the **Installation** section above.

 ## Showcase / How it Works

 The tool is self-contained.
 The `MonitoringDashboard` component is the single UI entry point you need to render.
 The `MonitoringService` automatically: